AyaChain-Org/ayachain-alpha/contract/README.md

-# AyaChain: Supply Chain Smart Contract
+# PegoTrack: Supply Chain Smart Contract

-AyaChain is a Solidity smart contract designed for supply chain management.
+PegoTrack is a Solidity smart contract designed for supply chain management.
 It enables the tracking of product movements, conditions, and histories on the Ethereum blockchain.
 This README provides an overview of the project, instructions for setting up and deploying the contract using the Hardhat framework, and details on testing and contract usage.

 ## Deployed contract address